flyerhzm/mongoid-eager-loading/README.md

     Post.includes(:user)
     Post.includes(:user, :comment)

+eager loading can be only used on referenced_in, references_one and references_many associations.

 Benchmark
 ---------

-I also ruun a [benchmark][1] on my local computer, the result is as follows
+I also run a [benchmark][1] on my local computer, the result is as follows

     Starting benchmark...
                                                                       user     system      total        real